-- We recommend that farm plated vehicles should be exempt from the Department of Transportation (DOT) regulations as long as they meet minimal Department of Motor Vehicles (DMV) safety requirements and stay within a 50-mile radius of the farm. - We recommend that implements of husbandry be exempted from licensing as long as the implement of husbandry is being pulled by a farm, agricultural or commercial-plated vehicle.
-We support including anhydrous ammonia tanks into the definition of an agricultural commodity implement. - We recommend that trucks used in agricultural operations with fuel capacities under 250 gallons should be exempt from having to display fuel hazard stickers - We recommend making a partial year agricultural registration for all trucks. - 5.
-We recommend that vehicles operated not for hire under 10,000 lbs.
+- 1. We recommend that farm-plated vehicles should be exempt from New York State Department of Transportation regulations as long as they meet minimal New York State Department of Motor Vehicles safety requirements and stay within a 50-mile radius of the farm. - We recommend that implements of husbandry be exempted from licensing as long as the implement of husbandry is being pulled by a farm, agricultural or commercial-plated vehicle.
+We support including anhydrous ammonia tanks into the definition of an agricultural commodity implement. - 3.
+We recommend that trucks used in agricultural operations with fuel capacities under 250 gallons should be exempt from having to display fuel hazard stickers. - 4.
+We recommend making a partial year agricultural registration for all trucks.